How to hand-raise your very own butterfly

 grow quickly in a dirty, damp container.
 Do this once each

 day.
-When you are finished, provide a fresh piece of plant
+When you are finished cleaning, provide a f

-caterpillar will know to crawl off the old leaf and onto the new.
+The caterpillar will know to crawl off the old leaf and onto the

-The caterpillar can remain in the small container for several
+new.
+The caterpillar can remain in the small container for

 After a few days, your